PencilInHand/spotted/README.md

 # Phase 1

 Vehicle profiles.
-Upload a vehicle, add modifications to that vehicle, upload picture of the vehicle.
+Upload a vehicle, add modifications to that vehicle, modifications change stock values of car specs, upload picture of the vehicle.
 Supports performance and aesthetic modifications.
 Picture gallery for everything.

 # Phase 1.1